Province House National Historic Site Of Canada658 Votes Currently Closed

 Visitors can learn about the history of the site and the current Legislative Assembly through guided tours, displays and an audio-visual presentation.

-Province House National Historic Site Of Canada Information
+Province House National Historic Site Of Canada Travel Tips

 - Province House National Historic Site will be closed for three to five years for conservation work beginning January 1, 2015

-How To reach Province House National Historic Site Of Canada by Public Transport
+How to Reach Province House National Historic Site Of Canada

 - Nearest bus stop: CBI Health Centre Island : PEI